Turn the equity in your home into cash

 If you have equity in your home, use it to make a variety of improvements—not just around the house.

-Plus, interest rates on home equity loans and lines of credit are typically lower than a standard credit card, which helps you save money in the long run.
+Interest rates on home equity loans and lines of credit are typically lower than a standard credit card, which can help you save money over time.
 They may also offer potential tax advantages on interest paid.¹

 A home equity loan or HELOC can be used for: